-The term Represented Limited Term Hourly Employee shall mean an hourly paid employee doing bargaining unit work on an hourly basis for less than twenty (20) hours per week for a term no longer than six (6) months.
+The term Represented SEIU 925 IHME Hourly Employee shall mean an hourly paid employee doing bargaining unit work on an hourly basis no longer than twelve (12) months.
 This is an hourly position and has no FTE percentage.
-Represented Limited Term Hourly positions may be extended upon request by IHME Human Resources and approval by HR Compensation
+Represented SEIU 925 IHME Hourly positions may be extended upon request by IHME Human Resources

-51.2 Hours of Work and Overtime
+51.2 Hours of Work and Overtime.

-Hours of work for Represented Limited Term Hourly Employees shall be established by the employing official.
-Work hours assigned in excess of forty (40) hours in a seven (7) day work week constitutes overtime.
-Overtime hours will be compensated at a rate of one-and-one-half (1 1⁄2) times the employee's straight time hourly rate.
+Hours of work for Represented SEIU 925 IHME Hourly Employees shall be established by the employing official.
+Hours worked in excess of forty (40) hours in a seven (7) day work week constitutes overtime.
+Overtime hours will be compensated at a rate of one-and-one-half (1 1/2) times the employee's regular rate of pay.

-51.3 Probationary Period
+51.3 Probationary Period.

-Represented Limited Term Hourly Employees are subject to all terms of the Agreement at such time as a Represented Limited Term Hourly Employee is appointed to a monthly paid bargaining unit position.
+Represented SEIU 925 IHME Hourly Employees are subject to all terms of the Agreement at such time as a Represented SEIU 925 IHME Hourly Employee is appointed to a salaried bargaining unit position.
 This includes the requirements to serve a probationary period.

-A Represented Limited Term Hourly Employee who is hired into the same job without a break in service, in the same unit through open recruitment will have their Limited Term hours of service apply toward their probationary period for that position up to a maximum of three (3) months of the six (6) month probationary period.
+A Represented SEIU 925 IHME Hourly Employee who is hired into the same job without a break in service, in the same unit through open recruitment will have their time worked in the SEIU 925 IHME Hourly position apply toward their probationary period for that position up to a maximum of three (3) months of the six (6) month probationary period.

-51.4 Compensation
+51.4 Compensation.